Second-hand vehicle dealers' responsibilities

 A vehicle is 'sold' if the registration is transferred to another person.

-People who buy or sell four or more vehicles in 12 months for private use will need to prove that they are not a dealer and don't need to be licensed.
+If you buy or sell four or more vehicles in 12 months for private use, you'll need to prove that you're not a dealer and don't need to be licensed.

 Defects and repairs